 X.1247, Technical framework for countering mobile messaging spam, gives an overview of mobile messaging anti-spam processes, and proposes a technical framework for countering mobile messaging spam.
 Entity functions and processing procedures are specified in this framework.
 In addition, this Recommendation provides information sharing mechanisms against mobile messaging spam within the anti-spam domain and among anti-spam domains.

-X.Suppl.25, ITU-T X.1231, Supplement on guidance to assist in countering spam for mobile phone developers, provides guidance to assist in countering spam for mobile phone developers.
+X.Suppl.25, ITU-T X.1231 – Supplement on guidance to assist in countering spam for mobile phone developers, provides guidance to assist in countering spam for mobile phone developers.
 In addition, this Supplement describes security threats of mobile phones with application level aspects, and provides guidance to assist in countering spam for mobile phone developers.

+X.Suppl.28, ITU-T X.1245 – Supplement on Technical measures and mechanisms on countering spoofed calls in the terminating network of voice over long term evolution, analyses the threats and recommends technical measures and mechanisms to counter spoofed calls in the terminating network of voice over long term evolution (VoLTE) if the identity of the incoming calls cannot be trusted securely by the terminating network.
+This Supplement focuses mainly on the protection of the VoLTE users, to prevent them from the risk of receiving spoofed calls or to warn them in advance of suspicious spoofed calls by deploying procedures both on the network side and the user side (smartphone), after having conducted a threat analysis of spoofed calls.

 f) Q6/17, Security aspects of ubiquitous telecommunication services